Wednesday, February 8, 2017

 "Lucille and I have been friends with Tynes and Julia for over 50 years.
 They are a special couple."

 Jerry Pierce was in his first year as sports information director at NSU when Hildebrand was the first-year basketball coach (1965-66).
-It was the start of Pierce's 51 years on the university staff, the last 26 at vice-president of external affair, with overseeing athletics part of his responsibilities.
+It was the start of Pierce's 51 years on the university staff, the last 26 at vice-president of external affairs, with overseeing athletics part of his responsibilities.
 So he had a large role in Hildebrand's becoming athletic director.

 "Tynes Hildebrand is a giant in the history of Northwestern State University," Pierce said last week.